alien4cloud/alien4cloud.github.io/documentation/2.1.0/orchestrators/yorc/policies.markdown

 ### Edit application topology

-You can apply a Round-robin placement policy to your application topology by using an abstract policy: the **tosca.policies.Placement**.
+You can apply a weight-balanced placement policy to your application topology by using an abstract policy: the **tosca.policies.Placement**.

 This allows to deploy your application on Hosts pool, as well as on GCP, if another specific placement policy is implemented for GCP too.